 - Rasputin in the Hellboy film.

 - In the Star Trek: Enterprise two-part episode "Storm Front", a race from the 29th century find themselves back in time on 20th-century Earth, during World War II.
 They side with the Nazis, offering to build advanced weapons in exchange for the resources they need to build a time machine.
-When the Nazis complain that the Aliens aren't helping them enough, the alien leader lampshades the trope by bluntly stating that the Nazis conquer countries; they conquer planets.
+When the Nazis complain that the Aliens aren't helping them enough, the alien leader (quoted above) lampshades the trope by bluntly stating that the Nazis conquer countries; they conquer planets.

 - In the Justice League three-part episode "The Savage Time", the immortal Vandal Savage in the present builds a time machine and sends a laptop back to himself during World War II, containing future history and schematics for technology.
 Vandal then joins the Nazis and rapidly rises through the ranks until he usurps Hitler himself, becoming the new Führer.
 Vandal Savage didn't really care about Nazi ideals; he just wanted to use them to conquer the world for himself.